Hipomenes/hipomenes.github.io/_posts/2018-12-12-david-s-integrated-research-environment.md

 Here are a few snapshots of my gorgeous VIM-based research, note-taking and academic writing environment.
 Think of a Zettelkasten à la Luhmann meets a Wiki meets Devonthink's fuzzy finding meets a Scrivener-like writing environment.
 But 10 times better.
-And all in free, sustainable plain text, granular version control, and running blazingly fast in a 2011 laptop.
+And all in free, sustainable plain text, granular version control, and running blazing fast in a 2011 laptop.
-And never mind bloated Emac's org-mode: all in (almost) plain-vanila Vim.
+And never mind bloated Emac's org-mode: all in (almost) plain-vanilla Vim.

 ## David's IRE Showcase